xapi-project/xen-api/doc/futures/distributed-database/README.md

 correspond to distinct physical objects where eventual consistency is perfectly ok.
 For example if host 'A' is running a VM and changes the VM's name, it doesn't matter if it takes a while before the change shows up on host 'B'.
-If host 'B' changes it's network configuration then it doesn't matter how long it takes host 'A' to notice.
+If host 'B' changes its network configuration then it doesn't matter how long it takes host 'A' to notice.
 We would still like the metadata to be replicated to cope with failure, but we can allow changes to be committed locally and synchronised later.